 Dry air can inflame your nasal passages and take your mild allergies to a full-blown sinus infection in a matter of days.
 Furthermore, too much humidity can foster the growth of dust mites and microbes, intensifying your allergies.

-Help increase the quality of your home’s air with Chief/Bauer Service Experts.
-Call today for an in-home air quality analysis and we’ll help you decide which system is best for your family’s health.
+Help enhance the quality of your indoor air with Chief/Bauer Service Experts.
+Call us for an in-home air quality analysis and we’ll help you decide which system is best for your family’s health.